Spinal Stenosis Treatment & Management

 Muscle relaxants may be used to potentiate NSAID analgesia.
 Sedation results from muscle relaxation, promoting further patient relaxation.
 Such sedative side effects encourage evening dosing for patients who need to get sufficient sleep but may limit safe performance of some functional activities.

 Tricyclic antidepressants (TCAs) are often given for neuropathic pain, but their adverse effects limit their use in elderly persons.
 These include somnolence, dry mouth, dry eyes, and constipation.
-More concerning are the possible arrhythmias that may occur when used in combination with other medications.
+More concerning are the possible arrhythmias that may occur when TCAs are used in combination with other medications.

 Membrane-stabilizing anticonvulsants, such as gabapentin and carbamazepine, may reduce neuropathic radicular pain from lateral recess stenosis.[43]
 These agents have central and peripheral anticholinergic effects, as well as sedative effects, and block the active reuptake of norepinephrine and serotonin.
 The multifactorial mechanism of analgesia could include improved sleep, altered perception of pain, and increase in pain threshold.
 Rarely should these drugs be used in treatment of acute pain, since a few weeks may be required for them to become effective.